griptape-ai/griptape/README.md

 In the above example, we set [off_prompt](https://docs.griptape.ai/stable/griptape-framework/structures/task-memory.md#off-prompt) to `True`, which means that the LLM can never see the data it manipulates, but can send it to other Tools.

+> [!IMPORTANT]
+> This example uses Griptape's [ToolkitTask](https://docs.griptape.ai/stable/griptape-framework/structures/tasks/#toolkit-task), which requires a highly capable LLM to function correctly.
+If you're using a less powerful LLM, consider using the [ToolTask](https://docs.griptape.ai/stable/griptape-framework/structures/tasks/#tool-task) instead, as the `ToolkitTask` might not work properly or at all.

 [Check out our docs](https://docs.griptape.ai/stable/griptape-framework/drivers/prompt-drivers/) to learn more about how to use Griptape with other LLM providers like Anthropic, Claude, Hugging Face, and Azure.

 ## Versioning